 In much the same way that we exaggerate details from our experiences to add humor or push a story, occasionally resulting in the "tall tale", we exaggerate our physiological form and movement to create interesting characters.
 Paul Bunyan, the legendary giant lumberjack, may be based on an actual person who lived long ago.
 This person may have been the biggest person around.
 Perhaps he was 6' 8" and 250lbs, within the realm of reality but why not, in the story, make him fifty feet tall!?

-Illustrate a story of your favorite pillow fight from when you were a kid but add exaggeration: draw lots of feathers sticking out of you and your friends' hair.
+Judiciously applied exaggeration helps drive interesting cartooning.
+Illustrate a story of a pillow fight but instead of just drawing figures swinging pillows at one another, draw lots of feathers sticking out of the characters' hair.
 Add an image of someone lying beneath a pillow with their feet up in the air and, off to the side, a broken lamp.

 Observe an elderly man in the park, feeding pigeons, as another hypothetical example.
 Draw him, observing how he moves in space and how the folds of his clothes operate, how weathered and wrinkled his face is, how the birds react to the move of his arm.